canonical/ubuntu-security-guide/doc/README.md

 ### Debian packaging

-The debian packaging uses the pybuild backend, based on the metadata in `pyproject.toml` (doesn't work in jammy due to setuptools<61.0 -> uses setup.cfg instead).
+The debian packaging uses the pybuild backend, based on the metadata in `pyproject.toml` (or `setup.cfg` on Ubuntu 22.04 and older systems).

 Install locations:
-- The python package `usg` is installed as a *private package* to `/usr/share/usg`.
+- The `usg` python package is installed as a private package to `/usr/share/usg`.
-- The USG CLI wrappper is installed to `/sbin/usg`
+- The USG CLI wrappper is installed to `/sbin/usg`.
-- Benchmark data is installed to `/usr/share/usg-benchmarks` **
+- Benchmark data is installed to `/usr/share/usg-benchmarks`.

-**The legacy `usg-benchmarks-N` binary package was replaced with `usg-benchmarks`, which now contains all the available benchmarks in gzipped format, together with the metadata file `benchmarks.json`.

 #### Autopkgtests